dougtoppin/presentation-aws-ssm/PITCHME.md

 ---
 ### Why use it?

-* can be accessed from the cli, CloudFormation, others
+* can be accessed from the aws cli, CloudFormation, others
 * reduce distribution/copies of things
 * audited in CloudTrail, notifications (know when something changes)